andrew-yw/algothon-2026/README.md

 >
 > **3rd by technical score in the final round**

 We built a causal, price-only trading system for the Susquehanna x UNSW FinTech Society Algothon 2026.
-Its final form was not one exceptional predictor.
-It was a constrained decision pipeline that combined several weak views of relative price movement, learned when to ignore them, and deliberately discarded most of its own complexity before execution.
+The final form was intended not to be an exceptional predictor.
+It was a constrained decision pipeline that combined several weak views of relative price movement, learned when to ignore (or reweigh) them, and deliberately discarded most of its own complexity before execution.

 **Complexity in extracting information; simplicity in making decisions.**